webclinic017/automating-technical-analysis/README.md

-# Simple stock trading with data analytics and technical analysis.
+# Financial trading using Technical and Timeseries Analysis.
 (Binance only)

 ## Links: